apache/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.derivedgeometry.point/documentation.md

 ***

 ## Description

-Creates an interior point from a geometry other than a Point itself.
+Creates a Point of every other Geometry (not included a Point itself).
-An interior point is guaranteed to lie in the interior of the input geometry, if it possible to calculate such a point exactly.
-Otherwise, the point may lie on the boundary of the geometry.

 ***

 ## Required inputs

 * JTS Geometry
 * EPSG Code
+* Point Output Type
 ***

 ## Configuration